A – ANC

 Q – QE

-With the Fed’s first quantitative easing (QE) announced in November 2008, later followed by further QEs, it seems as though they have now had the desired effect in the USA and are coming to an end.
+With the Fed’s first quantitative easing (QE) announced in November 2008, later followed by further QEs, it would appear as though they have now officially stopped.
+We are likely to see an interest rate hike in the USA before the end of 2018.

 S – South African Rand